puppetlabs/puppet-docs/source/pe/3.7/razor_windows_install.md

 canonical: "/pe/latest/razor_windows_install.html"
 ---

-Before you can provision machines with Windows, you must create the Windows install.
+In order to provision machines with Windows, you must first create the Windows install.
 For licensing reasons, you need to have your own copies of Windows available: both the installer content, and the [Windows Assessment and Deployment](http://msdn.microsoft.com/en-us/library/windows/hardware/hh825486.aspx) toolkit, containing the Windows Preinstallation Environment (WinPE) that's used to automate the Windows installer.

 The Windows installer support has been tested with: